 - Persistent Licking

-It’s important that we’re aware of motion sickness signs in our animals, as fear and anxiety can worsen the illness.
+We must be aware of motion sickness signs in our animals, as fear and anxiety can worsen the illness.
 If we can identify the problem as soon as possible, we can treat the problem and get our pets feeling well again.
 Motion-sickness pills taken by humans are an occasional solution to overwhelming sea-sickness, but you must always consult your veterinarian first.
-For animals with frequent and persistent motion sickness, prescription medication may be appropriate.
+For animals with persistent motion sickness, prescription medication may be appropriate.
 If you suspect that your pet has motion sickness, especially on a boat in the hot sun, the best immediate action is to give them as much cool water as they will drink.

-Let’s take a look at our top health tips for sailing with your pets:
+Let’s take a look at our top health tips for sailing with pets:

 - Awareness of allergies is essential when traveling internationally, as certain medications may be hard to come by in some parts of the world.
 By knowing which allergies are present, you can adequately prepare for the worst-case scenario.